taimursaeed/COVID-19-Statistics/README.md

-A small jQuery app to display current COVID-19 cases around the world
+A small jQuery app that displays current COVID-19 cases around the world